Skip to main content

 assert list(r) == list(range(10))

-๐Ÿ’ก We are not skipping any items.
-We are closing the iterator/generator that produces data after limit is reached.
+1. add_limit does not skip any items.
+It closes the iterator/generator that produces data after the limit is reached.

-๐Ÿ’ก If you are paremetrizing the value of add_limit and sometimes need it to be disabled, you can set None or -1 to disable the limiting.
+If you are parameterizing the value of add_limit and sometimes need it to be disabled, you can set None or -1 to disable the limiting.
 You can also set the limit to 0 for the resource to not yield any items.

-You can change the schema of a resource, be it standalone or as a part of a source.
-Look for method named apply_hints which takes the same arguments as resource decorator.
-Obviously you should call this method before data is extracted from the resource.
-Example below converts an append resource loading the users table into merge resource that will keep just one updated record per user_id.
-It also adds "last value" incremental loading on created_at column to prevent requesting again the already loaded records:
+You can change the schema of a resource, whether it is standalone or part of a source.
+Look for a method named apply_hints which takes the same arguments as the resource decorator.
+Obviously, you should call this method before data is extracted from the resource.
+The example below converts an append resource loading the users table into a merge resource that will keep just one updated record per user_id.
+It also adds "last value" incremental loading on the created_at column to prevent requesting again the already loaded records:

 tables = sql_database()